By Sorsa Editorial

 print(f"Exported {total} mentions to {output}")

 From there, sentiment analysis is one classifier call away.
-See the Twitter sentiment analysis article for the full pipeline.
+The Twitter sentiment analysis guide covers the full pipeline.

 python